vesselapi/integrations/src/platforms/teamwork/README.md

 ## Description

-Teamwork is a company that provides a suite of cloud-based project management and collaboration tools to help businesses and teams work more efficiently
+Teamwork is a company that specializes in developing project management and team collaboration software.
+Their suite of tools are designed to help businesses improve their productivity, communication, and overall project execution.

 ## Resources